• Skip to primary navigation

 The amount of time it takes to grill salmon on a cedar plank will depend on the thickness of your fillet.
 Typically it takes a whole large salmon fillet between 20-30 minutes to get done, while a fillet cut into smaller portions will take only 15-20 minutes.

-It is more important to concentrate more on the temperature of the grill and fish.
-You should pull the salmon off the grill at about 130 degrees F. The carry-over heat will take it up to an internal temperature of 140 degrees F, this is the temperature at which salmon has the best texture.
+It is more important to concentrate on the temperature of the grill and fish.
+You should pull the salmon off the grill at about 130 degrees F. The carry-over heat will take it up to an internal temperature of 140 degrees F, the temperature at which salmon has the best texture.

-Use an instant-read thermometer such as a Thermapen One, by Thermoworks to check the temperature.
+Use an instant-read thermometer, such as a Thermapen® ONE, by Thermoworks, to check the temperature.

 How to Make Grilled Salmon on a Cedar Plank